The University of Missouri Collected Rules and Regulation (CRR) 340.070 stipulates the following for “Research Leave”:

 Application by Faculty

-- For the approval of research leave, there must be evidence that the faculty member has applied for external funding to support the research activity (including salary and benefits).
+- For the approval of either leave, there must be evidence that the faculty member has applied for external funding to support the research or development activity (including salary and benefits).
 If this application has been approved, please include that documentation.
 If external funding has not been secured, then evidence that the faculty member has received financial support for conducting this research from internal funding (e.g., Research Council, Tier 1 and Tier 2 awards) or other funding must be included.

 Approval by Chair & Dean

-All research leave requests must be approved by the faculty’s department chair and college Dean.
-The chair will certify that the teaching and other service needs of the department will be met during the research leave of the faculty.
-Granting of research leaves is a privilege and not a right and will be approved only for deserving cases.
+All leave requests must be approved by the faculty’s department chair and college Dean.
+The chair will certify that the teaching and other service needs of the department will be met during the leave of the faculty.
+Granting of research and development leaves is a privilege and not a right and will be approved only for deserving cases.
 Department chair will be asked to avoid multiple faculty that are granted leaves during the same period.
 The Colleges may use whatever processes (i.e. college committee, etc.) they establish or have in place for evaluating the applications.

 Supplemental Financial Support to Departments

-If the department and college are able to support the teaching or clinical replacements for faculty who they have approved for research leave, then these approved applications should be sent directly to the Provost’s Office.
-If the departments and college are unable to support the teaching or clinical replacements for faculty who they have approved for research leave, then these approved applications should be sent, along with the justification for need of supplemental financial support, to the Office of Research and Economic Development (ORED).
+If the department and college are able to support the teaching or clinical replacements for faculty who they have approved for leave, then these approved applications should be sent directly to the Provost’s Office.
+If the departments and college are unable to support the teaching or clinical replacements for faculty who they have approved for leave, then these approved applications should be sent, along with the justification for need of supplemental financial support, to the Office of Research and Economic Development (ORED).

 Documentation to ORED of need for supplemental financial support: Departments who request supplemental support through ORED to cover teaching support, must document that they lack sufficient funds in their unused, unrestricted reserves to support the leave of the faculty member.
 If unrestricted reserve funds are available but have been encumbered, the department must provide an explanation of how these funds are being used.
 The Dean of the college must approve the request for support.